psudo18/BankingSystem/README.md

+1) create database quantum_bank in mysql server.

-1) Firstly create the table users in the mysql database quantum_bank using the users.sql file from the database directory.
+2) Then create the table users in the database quantum_bank using the users.sql file from the database directory.

-2) Then create the table accounts in the mysql database quantum_bank using the accounts.sql file from the database directory.
+3) Then create the table accounts in the database quantum_bank using the accounts.sql file from the database directory.

-3) Then create the trigger in database quantum_bank using the acc_trigger.sql file from the database directory.
+4) Then create the trigger in database quantum_bank using the acc_trigger.sql file from the database directory.